sinedie/SRT-DeepL-Translator/README.md

 # SRT-DeepL translator using Selenium

+# I thought that it would be better if you can choose your translator, so all future work will be directed to: https://github.com/sinedie/SRTranslator.
+Check it out

 If u want to collaborate, get in touch and keep waiting for updates.

 All the hard work is on the hands of the